 The Company has an employee and non-employee director incentive compensation equity plan.
-Related to these programs, the Company recorded \$200 and \$271 of share-based employee compensation expense during the years ended December 31, 2023 and 2022, respectively, which is included as a component of cost of products and SG&A expenses in the accompanying consolidated statements of operations.
+Related to these programs, the Company recorded \$286 and \$200 of share-based employee compensation expense related to stock options during the years ended December 31, 2024 and 2023, respectively, which is included as a component of cost of products and SG&A expenses in the accompanying consolidated statements of operations.
 No amount of share-based employee compensation expense was capitalized as part of capital expenditures or inventory for the years presented.

 The Company uses the Black-Scholes-Merton option valuation model to calculate the fair value of a stock option grant.
-The share-based employee compensation expense recorded in the years ended December 31, 2023 and 2022 was calculated using the assumptions noted in the following table.
+The share-based employee compensation expense recorded in the years ended December 31, 2024 and 2023 was calculated using the assumptions noted in the following table.
 Expected volatilities are based on the historical volatility of the Company's common stock over the period of time, commensurate with the expected life of the stock options.
 The dividend yield assumption is based on the Company's expectations of dividend payouts at the grant date.
-In 2022, the Company paid dividends on January 10, for a dividend declared in 2021, May 16, August 8 and November 8.
 The Company has estimated its future stock option exercises.
 The expected term of option grants is based upon the observed and expected time to the date of post vesting exercises and forfeitures of options by the Company's employees.
 The risk-free interest rate is derived from the average U.S. Treasury rate for the period, which approximates the rate at the time of the stock option grant.